minseok-son/task_manager/README.md

 **Q: How much time am I expected to spend on this?**

-A: It depends on how efficient you are with your time, but you should not expect to spend more than 8 hours in total.
+A: You are not expected to spend more than 8 hours in total.
 More time spent does not necessarily mean a better score.
 So, focus on the quality of your code rather than the quantity of features.

 **Q: Does my app need to function?**

-A: No!
-You are not required to develop a functioning app.
-You are only required to implement 1-2 **core** features of your app idea.
-Keep the scope small and concise!
+A: No. Focus on implementing 1-2 **core** features.
+Keep the scope small and concise.

 **Q: What resources can I use?**